|

 with unique effects, and designed with only 13 TTL chips.

-This Video Ball project was also available in kit form.
+Video Ball could also be ordered in kit form.

 |